 As I am making this for kids I keep it simple.
-Yes, I have not added any winter special spices like nutmeg, cinnamon, ginger etc, as sometimes kids do not like it.
-I am happy that I am feeding them some pumpkin a seasonal fall favourite.
+Yes, I have not added any winter special spices like nutmeg, cinnamon, ginger, etc, as sometimes kids do not like them.
+I am happy that I am feeding them some pumpkin a seasonal fall favorite.

-But yes you can jazz this waffles a bit with some nutmeg, cinnamon or ginger, or simply the all-spice.
+But yes you can jazz these waffles a bit with some nutmeg, cinnamon, or ginger, or simply the all-spice.
 Just play around and you will love them.

 Waffles as Travel and Lunchbox food

 They are also easy to travel food.
-As they can be toasted, all you need to do in the mornings in toss them and you have a nice homemade breakfast while on holidays too.
-They can even be packed for your kids lunchbox.
+As they can be toasted, all you need to do in the mornings is toss them and you have a nice homemade breakfast while on holiday too.
+They can even be packed for your kid’s lunchbox.
 Yes, they are best when hot, but kids do not prefer very hot food.
 So they are perfect with some drizzle of honey.
-If you want the kids to have it hot, pack them in some hot lunch box, in which the food can stay hot for 3-4 hours.
+If you want the kids to have it hot, pack them in a hot lunch box, in which the food can stay hot for 3-4 hours.

 Ingredients in my Whole Wheat Pumpkin Waffles

-Yes as the name Indicates, the first main ingredient is Whole Wheat flour.
-I use our simple daily ata which we use for making chapati or roti.
-You can however use all purpose flour/plain flour to your liking.
+Yes as the name indicates, the first main ingredient is Whole Wheat flour.
+I use the simple daily data which we use for making chapati or roti.
+You can however use all-purpose flour/plain flour to your liking.
 As it uses whole wheat flour it is not gluten-free.
-If looking for a gluten-free pancake, check this Buckwheat Sweet Potato Pancakes, which comes out equally delicious.
+If looking for a gluten-free pancake, check this Buckwheat Sweet Potato Pancakes, which come out equally delicious.

 The next ingredient is a sweetener.
 I like to use powdered jaggery.
 Jaggery is less processed than other forms of sugar.
 But yes you can always replace it with brown sugar/ demerara sugar or even with white granulated sugar.

-Leavening agents – When I make waffles or thick pancakes baking powder is recommended and must.
+Leavening agents – When I make waffles or thick pancakes baking powder is recommended and a must.
 They will make the waffles soft.
-However, if you are making thin crepe style pancakes or waffles you can skip the baking powder.
+However, if you are making thin crepe-style pancakes or waffles you can skip the baking powder.

-Vanilla Essence – Gives a nice taste and flavour the waffles.
-One can skip them if required, however do not skip it when adding eggs or you would have the egg flavour in pancakes or waffles.
+Vanilla Essence – Gives a nice taste and flavor to the waffles.
+One can skip them if required, however, do not skip it when adding eggs or you would have the egg flavor in pancakes or waffles.

-So here goes the recipe of Whole Wheat Pumpkin Waffles
+So here goes the recipe for Whole Wheat Pumpkin Waffles

 Whole Wheat Pumpkin Waffles (Baked & Waffle Iron)